 There are a variety of configurations that might work for you in these circumstances, and store layout and volume will likely impact which configuration you choose:

 - Two single queues – one feeding a bank of registers for small basket shoppers and a second feeding a bank of registers for trolley shoppers.

 - A single queue for the small basket bank of registers and multiple queues for the trolley shoppers.

-When determining how to queue up your customer, considering the above factors can help you provide the best service.
-For more information about how Irisys can help you improve customer service and satisfaction, please contact us at email@example.com.
+When determining how to queue up your customers, considering the above factors can help you provide the best service.
+For more information about how Irisys can help you improve customer service and satisfaction at your checkouts, read about our industry leading queue management system.